Celebrating 30 Years of Service

 Parents, Please Download!

 Hawk Circle meals are made in our farmhouse kitchen using the freshest of ingredients.
 While they are kid friendly, they are also healthy with fruit and vegetables offered at every meal.
+We choose our menu to emphasize hearty foods children and teens love.

 Favorite meals include our Breakfast Sundae, warm peaches, yogurt with granola on top, creamy Macaroni n'cheese with cooked carrots and collard greens and Taco Tuesday with a variety of fresh peppers, onions and cilantro.